Determination of Tree Ownership

-- See “Tree Preservation Policy on Municipally Owned Lands” for information on certified arborist report, type of trees, replacement criteria and other requirements (attached).
+- See “Tree Preservation Policy on Municipally Owned Lands” for information on certified arborist report, type of trees, replacement criteria and other requirements.

 Private Property Trees

-- Though the City does not currently have bylaws prohibiting tree removal on private property (tree removal must not occur within 30m of riparian assessment area or streamside protection enhancement area), the City encourages trees be retained where possible, and tree replacement is suggested when tree removal is required.
+Though the City does not currently have bylaws prohibiting tree removal on private property (unless above and/or other requirements apply), the City encourages trees be retained where possible, and tree replacement is suggested when tree removal is required.

 - To ensure public and property safety and security, tree removal should be conducted by a Qualified Professional (eg: Certified Arborist).

 - Consultation with any neighbours affected by the tree removal (e.g., privacy, safety, form and character of neighbourhood) is suggested.

 - Vegetation within the 30m Riparian Assessment Area (RAA) or Streamside Protection and Enhancement Area (SPEA), whichever applies, is protected by the Provincial Riparian Areas Regulation.